PhilipSchmid/k8s-home-lab/README.md

 Do not forget to add the just generated public key as deploy key on the Github Git repository (read permissions should be sufficient)

-Finally it's time to configure the GitRepo CR (`home-lab-fleet-manifests.yaml`):
+Finally, it's time to configure the GitRepo CR (`home-lab-fleet-manifests.yaml`):
 ```yaml
 apiVersion: fleet.cattle.io/v1alpha1
 kind: GitRepo